Self-adjusting Population Sizes for the $(1, \lambda)$-EA on Monotone Functions: Technical Definitions and Results

 \section{Technical Definitions and Results}

 As mentioned previously, our techniques resemble those of Hevia Fajardo and Sudholt~\cite{hevia2021self, hevia2021arxiv}.
-The key is analysing a suitable potential function which combines the distance $Z^t$ from the optimum with a penalty term for small $\lambda$.
-In some cases, we use a similar penalty term (and thus potential function) as~\cite{hevia2021arxiv}, in other cases very different ones.
-However, the potential always contains $Z^t$ as additive term.
-Hence, the drift of $Z^t$ enters the drift of the potential in all cases.
+The key is analysing a suitable potential function \(g(x, \lambda) = \ZM(x) + h(\lambda)\) which combines the distance $\ZM(x)$ to the optimum (as defined in Section~\ref{sec:prelim}) with a penalty term for small $\lambda$.
+When this function has strong positive drift, we can establish that the optimum is reached fast; conversely, when \(g\) has (strong) negative drift, the optimisation takes super-polynomial time.
+In some cases, we use a similar penalty term \(h(\lambda)\) (and thus potential function) as~\cite{hevia2021arxiv}, in other cases very different ones.
+However, the potential always contains the number of zero-bits $Z^t = \ZM(x^t)$ at time~\(t\) as an additive term, so the drift of $Z$ enters the drift of the potential in all cases.
 The goal of this section is to compute this drift in Lemma~\ref{lem:drift_Z}.
 Moreover, the definitions and results for showing this lemma are also used at other places in the paper.

-Finally, we show that for if the penalty term \(h(\lambda)\) is `reasonable', then the truncated change of \(g\) at each step $\min\{C,G^t-G^{t+1}\}$ has exponential tail bounds and is thus sub-Gaussian.
-This allows us to apply the concentration results from Section~\ref{sec:concentration}.
+Finally, we show that if the penalty term \(h(\lambda)\) is `reasonable', then the truncated change of \(g\) at each step $\min\{C,G^t-G^{t+1}\}$ has exponential tail bounds and is thus sub-Gaussian.
+This allows us to apply the concentration results from Section~\ref{sec:concentration} to establish concentration from above of the optimi\-sation time; see Remark~\ref{rem:truncation} for more details.